exceptionless/Website/content/news/2023/2023-03-28-exceptionless.javascript-3.0.0-released.md

 ## Breaking Changes

-Our new release targets ES2021 and ESM Node 18 (fetch built-in), which may require developers to adjust their projects accordingly.
+Our new release targets ES2021 and ESM Node 18 (fetch built-in).
+This allows us to reduce the size of our bundles by removing polyfills.

 ## We want to hear from you